krutika12yeola/krutika12yeola/README.md

 ### Glad to see you here!
-I am Second Year Student proficiency with HTML,CSS,JS
+I am Final Year Student proficiency with HTML,CSS,Python , C++ , Django , ML.

 <br/>